 Some historians (e.g., Matson 1966; King 2007) say the mind-body problem is relatively recent, the most important source being Descartes's “real distinction” between mind and body.
 That said, you can find topics closely related to mental causation in, for example, Plato's Phaedo and Aristotle's De Anima, and it might turn out that many features of the contemporary debate are present in some form or other in pre-modern texts (see, e.g., Caston 1997).
 Skirting such historical questions, however, we turn now to Descartes, who, for better or worse, set the agenda for modern discussions of mental causation.
 The cluster of causal problems arising from the Cartesian conception of mind is The Problem of Interaction.

 According to Descartes, minds and bodies are distinct kinds of thing, or, in the technical terminology of the day, distinct kinds of substance.
 Bodies, he held, are spatially extended substances, incapable of feeling or thought; minds, in contrast, are unextended, thinking, feeling substances, souls.
 (We use “soul” with no theological implications to designate minds considered in the Cartesian way as immaterial substances.)
 Despite recognizing these deep differences, Descartes accepted the common belief that mind and body causally interact: “Everyone feels that he is a single person with both body and thought so related by nature that the thought can move the body and feel the things which happen to it” (in Cottingham et al. 1991, p.
 228).
 If minds and bodies are so radically different, however, it is not easy to see how they could interact.
 Descartes was well aware of the difficulty.
-Princess Elizabeth of Bohemia puts it forcefully to him in a 1643 letter, pressing Descartes to tell her
+Princess Elisabeth of Bohemia puts it forcefully to him in a 1643 letter, pressing Descartes to tell her

 how the human soul can determine the movement of the animal spirits in the body so as to perform voluntary acts—being as it is merely a conscious substance.
 For the determination of movement seems always to come about from the moving body's being propelled—to depend on the kind of impulse it gets from what sets it in motion, or again, on the nature and shape of this latter thing's surface.
 Now the first two conditions involve contact, and the third involves that the impelling thing has extension; but you utterly exclude extension from your notion of soul, and contact seems to me incompatible with a thing's being immaterial (in Anscombe and Geach 1954, pp. 274–5).

-Elizabeth is expressing the prevailing mechanistic view as to how causation of bodies works: it must involve the cause's impelling the body, where impelling requires contact between cause and effect.
+Elisabeth is expressing the prevailing mechanistic view as to how causation of bodies works: it must involve the cause's impelling the body, where impelling requires contact between cause and effect.
 Since a soul could never come into contact with a body—souls have no spatial location—an immaterial soul could never impel, and so could never causally interact with, a body.

-Elizabeth's worries might seem quaint and outdated.
+Elisabeth's worries might seem quaint and outdated.
 Causal relations countenanced by contemporary physics can take several forms, not all of which are of the push-pull variety.
 Why shouldn't soul–body interaction simply be included as another sort of “non-mechanistic” causation (Richardson 1982)?
-But Elizabeth's objection is in fact just one version of a more general worry about soul–body interaction, a worry that rests on the following thesis about causation:
+But Elisabeth's objection is in fact just one version of a more general worry about soul–body interaction, a worry that rests on the following thesis about causation:

 (CN) Any causal relation requires a nexus, some interface by means of which cause and effect are connected.

-Elizabeth presumes that when an effect is bodily motion, the required nexus is spatial contact.
+Elisabeth presumes that when an effect is bodily motion, the required nexus is spatial contact.
 But even if she is wrong about this, (CN) nevertheless poses problems for the dualist: if contact is not the mind–body nexus, what is?

 One line of thought appeals to the transference theory of causality (see causal processes, §7).
 Here the idea is that identity—the persistence of something from cause to effect—provides the needed link.
 If something in a soul could become present in a body, this could bridge the immaterial and material.
 Descartes himself appears to accept such a theory, declaring in the Third Meditation that there could be nothing in an effect not present in its total efficient cause (Descartes 1642/1996, p.
 28).
 But now the problem reasserts itself: if, as the substance dualist insists, bodies and minds are radically different, they have no properties in common.
 According to Descartes, a body's properties are modes of extension, ways of being extended, while a soul's properties are modes of something quite different, thought or consciousness.
 If causation involved transference, a Cartesian soul could not causally affect, or be affected by, a body (but see Hart 1988; Hoffman and Rosenkrantz 1991).